 We can estimate the length scales involved in making the current sheet that would produce the observed scintillation pattern.
 This theory requires as input a current sheet thickness, inclination angle, curvature, amplitude of waves, and dissipation scale.

 The thickness of the sheets can be estimated by considering the magnification of images.
 As shown in \cite{2012MNRAS.421L.132P}, the flux is roughly the thickness divided by the impact parameter.
 This follows from flux conservation of lensing: the net flux is conserved, and flux changes by order unity at impact parameters of order the physical size of the lens, so the typical flux off-axis is roughly the ratio of the furthest distance at which at image forms, to the size the lens.
-The caustic itself only contains a small fraction of the integrated flux.

-The projected wavelengths are observed to be of order $\sim 10$ AU; this suggests a typical thickness of $h\lesssim 0.1$AU to explain the $\sim$\% scattering intensities observed in \cite{2010ApJ...708..232B}.
+The projected wavelengths are observed to be of order $\sim 10$ AU; this suggests a typical thickness of $h\lesssim 0.1$AU to explain the $\sim$ 1\% scattering intensities observed in \cite{2010ApJ...708..232B}.

 The largest observed deflection angles at meter wavelength are $\gamma \sim 0.01$", which requires an electron density change $\delta n_e\sim 100\alpha/C$ cm$^{-3}$.
 For a typical interstellar plasma density of $n_e \sim 0.03$ determined from pulsar dispersion, we need an alignment of a fraction of a degree, with fluctuation amplitude $C\sim 30$ and a wavelength of $\lambda \sim 1000$ AU.
 This combination is not unique.